shyrwinsia/dcydr/README.md

 I am not liable for any disastrous consequences that may have resulted from the suggestions of the app.

-## Notes
+## Bugs and Issues

-Just a side-project so it's not perfect.
-It's free (as in free lunch and free speech) so don't complain.
+This is just a side-project I write during my free time.
+It's not perfect, so don't complain.
+But still, I'll do my best to fix legit bugs.

-## Uses
+## About

 - Framework: Flutter
 - Icons: Flat Icons